Above: These incredible collections are free for all users…not just Apple users.

 Providing better resolution wallpapers or missing wallpapers is one important way you can support the creator.
 However, you can also support the wallpaper collection’s creator, who’s also know as Reddit user nucleam, by making a Paypal donation.
 You’ll see the notice below immediately upon entering each collection.

-In addition to operating system wallpapers these collections also include Apple graphics for many of their special campaigns, such as the one below.
+In addition to operating system wallpapers these collections also include Apple graphics from many of their special campaigns, such as the one below.

 Tips to Download Archival Wallpapers